-The competition in the programming systems market is highly fragmented with a small number of organizations selling directly competitive solutions and a large number of smaller organizations offering less expensive solutions.
-In particular, low cost automated solutions have gained market share in recent years, where the competition is primarily based on price.
-Typically, their equipment meets a "good enough" standard, but with reduced quality, traceability, upgradability, security and other software features such as factory integration software.
-Many of these competitors compete on a regional basis, with local language and support.
+The competition in the programming systems market is fragmented with several companies selling directly competitive solutions.
+Our direct competition competes primarily based on price.
+Typically, their equipment meets a "good enough" standard, but with reduced quality, traceability, upgradability, security and other software features.
+Many of these competitors compete on a regional basis.
 Although competition in the security deployment market is developing, we expect competition in the market to increase as security deployment becomes more important.
 There are alternative security deployment solutions such as software-based security, rather than the hardware-based security of our SentriX equipment.